jonirajala/jonigrad/README.md

 # JoniGrad

-JoniGrad is a basic deep learning framework designed for implementing research papers.
+JoniGrad is a basic numpy only deep learning framework designed for implementing research papers.
 The repository includes the core framework, examples, and tests to facilitate deep learning research and development.

 ## How to Run Tests